African American Studies (AFAM)

 A seminar on issues and approaches in African American studies.
 The colloquium offers students practical help in refining their senior essay topics and developing research strategies.
 Students discuss assigned readings and share their research experiences and findings.
 During the term, students are expected to make substantial progress on their senior essays; they are required to submit a prospectus, an annotated bibliography, and a draft of one-quarter of the essay.

-* AFAM 491a or b, The Senior Essay Elizabeth Hinton
+* AFAM 491a, The Senior Essay Elizabeth Hinton

 Independent research on the senior essay.
 The senior essay form must be submitted to the director of undergraduate studies by the end of the second week of classes.
 The senior essay should be completed according to the following schedule: (1) end of the sixth week of classes: a rough draft of the entire essay; (2) end of the last week of classes (fall term) or three weeks before the end of classes (spring term): two copies of the final version of the essay.